 Why is kindness important?

-The benefits of showing kindness include happiness, confidence, greater sense of self-worth, lower blood pressure, less stress, better sleep, better mental health, and better heart health.
-Simply seeing someone perform a simple act of kindness can give us a feeling of happiness, and it can inspire us to show kindness in turn.
+Simply seeing someone perform a simple act of kindness can give us happiness, and it can inspire us to show more kindness in turn.
 It is one of the most contagious virtues and one of the most positive acts we can put into practice.

-When we do something as simple as taking the time to talk to someone that is in need of conversation, we are showing kindness.
+When we do something as simple as taking the time to talk to someone that is in need of conversation, we practice kindness.
 When we make others feel good with an act of kindness, we inspire them to be kind as well.

-Kindness is contagious, and providing acts that are selfless and enrich a person’s quality of life supplies us with happiness that is important to our own well-being.
+Kindness is contagious, and providing acts that are selfless and enrich a person’s quality of life enhance our own sense of self worth crucial to our well being.

 The Power of Kindness